puppetlabs/puppetlabs-pe_event_forwarding/README.md

 # Iterate over event types
 ['orchestrator', 'rbac', 'classifier', 'pe-console', 'code-manager'].each do |index|
     # Add each type's events to the array
+    # A nil value indicates that there were no new events.
+    # A negative value indicates that the sourcetype has been disabled from the pe_event_forwarding module.
+    next if data[index].nil? || data[index] == -1
     events << data[index]['events']
 end